 What will the changes mean?

-From 1 January 2012 single people aged under 35 will only be entitled to the Housing Benefit shared accommodation rate.
+Single people aged under 35 are only entitled to the Housing Benefit shared accommodation rate.
 By single people we mean someone who is not living:

 - as a couple